nkarasiak/MuseoToolBox/README.md

 To contribute to this package, please read the instructions in [CONTRIBUTING.rst](CONTRIBUTING.rst).

 ## How do I install it ?

+To use Museo ToolBox, you need to install first gdal, then :

 A package is available on pip :
 ```python3
 python3 -m pip install museotoolbox --user